jleonard21/PageRank/README.md

 # Pagerank HW: Web Search with Word2Vec

-In this assignment, you will create a search engine that uses both pagerank and word embeddings to find high quality results.
+In this assignment, we create a search engine that uses both pagerank and word embeddings to find high quality results.

 Task 1 is required, Tasks 2 and 3 are extra credit.